 Italian Regional Specialties: The South

-From the Pizza of Naples to the countless types of dried and fresh pasta, the food of the south is the soul of Italy.
+From the Pizza of Naples to the countless types of dried and fresh pasta, the food of the south is the soul of Italy and it counts for a great part of the history of Italian cuisine.
 Here, you will find rich and spicy tomato sauces and the almost exclusive use of olive oil in cooking.
 In fact, some of the best olive oil comes from these regions, but very little of it is exported.
 The south is home to citrus fruits, fields of durum wheat for pasta, olive groves and vineyards.
 The sea is used to its fullest extent, with all manner of seafood enjoyed, from tuna to anchovies, from clams to sea urchins.

 Italian food would not be the same without Campania‘s spaghetti topped with pommarola, the famous tomato sauce.
 Campania is also the birthplace of modern pizza, as the world’s first Pizzeria (still in business) started on the streets of Naples.
 The volcanic soils of Campania grow some of the best produce in Italy, including San Marzano tomatoes, peaches, grapes, apricots, figs, oranges and lemons.
 Campania’s most famous cheese is the Mozzarella di Bufala, made from the milk of local water buffaloes.
 Other popular cheeses include sheep’s milk Pecorino, Scamorza, Ricotta (both cow and buffalo versions), and Mascarpone.
 Parmigiano Reggiano has also found its way into the recipes of Campania, with meat and vegetable dishes served alla Parmigiana.
 Seafood is a staple of Campania’s coastline, with fish fried in olive oil a favorite of Naples, while other specialties make use of local octopus, cuttlefish, squid, clams and mussels.